 I’ll never forget the cab ride to my hotel; speeding in 5 lanes of traffic on 3 lanes of road; going through red lights as if they were simply road decorations – my driver honking and being honked at every 10 seconds, and it seeming so simply normal to him.

-I’ll never forget that first night, staring down at Cairo from my balcony; amazed at the pace of the streets and the livelihood of the people; awoken the next morning by the beautiful sound of prayer calls being broadcast around the city, from the mosques nearby.
+I’ll never forget that first night, staring down at Cairo from my balcony – amazed at the pace of the streets, and the livelihood of the people; awoken the next morning by the beautiful sound of prayer calls being broadcast around the city, from the mosques nearby.

 I’ll never forget staring up at the Great Pyramids, or bribing guards to go into tombs, or nervously pretending to be a student to get a discount at the mummy section of the museum.

-I’ll never forget staring at Pharaoh Ramses II’s face – hair and teeth and all – who would have known Moses, and been so feared and terrible in his day, laying peacefully there, dead for thousands of years.
+I’ll never forget staring at Pharaoh Ramses II’s face – hair and teeth and all – who would have known Moses it’s said, and been so feared and terrible in his day, laying peacefully there, dead for thousands of years.

-I’ll never forget sunsets on the Nile; running my fingers over the waters that have sustained generations since mankind began.
+I’ll never forget sunsets on the Nile; running my fingers through the waters that have sustained generations since mankind began.

-I’ll never forget getting lost in the maze that was the city market; stopping with a British man in the most back-alley of tea shops; sipping tea while we sat and watched WWE wrestling on a small TV, there on the other side of the world, with 4 or so elderly Egyptian men with whom we would have thought we shared so little.
+I’ll never forget getting lost in the maze that was the city market; stopping with a British man in the most back-alley of tea shops, sipping tea while we sat and watched – of all things imaginable – WWE wrestling on a small TV, there on the other side of the world, with 4 or so elderly Egyptian men with whom we would have thought we shared so little.

 I’ll never forget climbing Mount Sinai at sunset, and climbing so slowly down; nearly walking into every cliff face, so mesmerized was I by what I saw above me – more stars than I could spend 10 lifetimes counting, as if the atmosphere above no longer existed.

 I’ll never forget the day long trip to take a 2 hour boat ride from Nuweiba, Egypt to Aqaba, Jordan.
 8 hours on one side of the border – in a dirty, nasty ferry station.
 20 minutes on the other – the difference between Egypt and Jordan.

-I’ll never forget my trip to Burger King that first night in Aqaba; 2 kids staring at my sleeve tattoo as if they were seeing a ghost.
+I’ll never forget my trip to Burger King of all places that first night in Aqaba; 2 kids staring at my sleeve tattoo as if they were seeing a ghost.

-I’ll never forget walking around a small shop in the ancient ruins at Petra, Jordan and being invited into the former cave home of one who used to ACTUALLY live there – the most gregarious and happy man I had ever met – and offered tea as we compared tattoos – his done by hand, needle by needle, as they were once always done.
+I’ll never forget walking around a small shop in the ancient ruins at Petra, Jordan and being invited into the former cave home of one who used to actually live in that ancient city – the most gregarious and happy man I had ever met – and offered tea as we compared tattoos – his done by hand, pressed in needle by needle, as they were once always done.

 I’ll never forget sleeping under the stars in the Jordanian desert; the cold chill of the air, and the utter serenity of life there, hours from anything that might be called civilization.

-But most of all, ‘ll never forget the pride in myself I had felt for taking that chance, for taking that trip, for doing and surviving so much that had scared me for so long.
+But most of all, I’ll never forget the pride in myself I had felt – for taking that chance, for taking that trip, for doing and surviving so much that had scared me for so long.